-Department of Psychology, Counseling and Human Services
+Department of Psychology and Social Services

-The department offers four undergraduate majors-psychology, biopsychology, criminal justice, and human services-as well as a master of arts in counseling.
+The department offers four undergraduate majors-psychology, biopsychology, criminal justice, and human services.

-Faculty members of the department of psychology, counseling and human services approach the study and practice of psychology, counseling and human services from a Christian perspective.
+Faculty members of the department approach the study and practice of psychology, biopsychology, criminal justice and human services from a Christian perspective.
 They mentor and encourage students in their academic and Christian spiritual development.
-Faculty members are affiliated with professional organizations including the American Psychological Association, the Christian Association for Psychological Studies, the American Counseling Association, the American Psychological Society, the American Association of Marriage and Family Therapists, the National Organization for Human Service Education, and the National Council on Family Relations.
+Faculty members are affiliated with professional organizations including the American Psychological Association, the Christian Association for Psychological Studies, the American Psychological Society, the National

+Organization for Human Service Education, the National Council on Family Relations, the American Criminal Justice Society, and the Veteran Police Association.

-Psychology Major · BS - Program requirements 44 credit hours
+Psychology Major ◆ BS - Program requirements 44 credit hours